-In April 2021, HMRC is changing the rules around off-payroll workers in the private sector (commonly referred to as IR35), affecting how tax and national insurance contributions will be calculated for some contractors working through a personal service company.
+In April 2021, HMRC changed the rules around off-payroll workers in the private sector (commonly referred to as IR35), affecting how tax and national insurance contributions will be calculated for some contractors working through a personal service company.

-This has understandably caused some concern amongst workers and businesses.
+This understandably caused some concern amongst workers and businesses.

 Since April 2000, HMRC has used IR35 to determine whether off-payroll workers (i.e. contractors) are working under the same arrangements as employees and thus should pay broadly the same tax and national insurance contributions.
 However, IR35 status was self-assessed by workers.